aterreno/blog/content/this-site-will-not-harm-your-computer/index.md

   - /this-site-will-not-harm-your-computer-fa746bcf4fae
 ---

 I had few problems with Google in the last months.
-Java2me.org wordpress instance has been hacked by an hacker inserting some iframes on my blog posts, I had to remove them all (btw, if you had the same problem, it’s easy to identify them with a “SELECT \* FROM wp\_posts WHERE post\_content like ‘%iframe%’”, I thought also to add a cron job on the server, just to monitor the situation…) and then I had to submit the site to google few times, since I was marked as a bad boy.
+Java2me.org wordpress instance has been hacked by an hacker inserting some iframes on my blog posts, I had to remove them all (btw, if you had the same problem, it’s easy to identify them with a "SELECT \* FROM wp\_posts WHERE post\_content like ‘%iframe%’", I thought also to add a cron job on the server, just to monitor the situation…) and then I had to submit the site to google few times, since I was marked as a bad boy.

 It took me ages to be reviewed again and Java2Me.Org is still considered bad, then I moved here and I put on the old website a permanent redirect.
 Surprise, now google says that this site is related to that one and it’s dangerous too.
 Fantastic.